 In addition to his prosecution experience, Mr. Merkel has been involved in provoking and managing all phases of patent interferences.
 His representative interferences include a pair of related patent interferences involving recombinant genetic engineering used for generating pathogen resistant plants; three related patent interferences involving recombinant genetic engineering used for generating an empty protein shell, i.e., a virus-like particle (VLP) of a papillomavirus; a pair of related patent interferences that involved the human papillomavirus type 16 VLPs; an interference involving oligonucleotide arrays that include oligonucleotide analogue probes or targets; an interference involving a method of manufacturing a thin film transistor of a semiconductor device; and an interference involving a coaxial cable connector that includes a separate grounding element to ensure proper grounding of the connector.
 Mr. Merkel’s experience in managing interferences includes the use of alternative dispute resolution.

-Mr. Merkel also counsels clients on licensing and other transactional matters, as well as infringement and non-infringement opinions.
+Mr. Merkel also counsels clients on licensing and other transactional matters, as well as infringement and non-infringement opinions, validity and invalidity opinions, as well as Orange Book listability opinions.